melezhik/SparrowCI/README.md

 This example scenario would execute Bash task and Python task and then execute Raku task.
 Task dependencies are just DAG and ensured by `depends`/`cleanup` sections.

-Task is marked as `default: true` is executed by first when a scenario gets triggered.
+Task that is marked as `default: true` is executed first when a scenario is triggered.

 To execute scenario add it to your git repo and assign tasks to SparrowCI service: